ansible/ansible/docs/docsite/rst/plugins/inventory.rst

    # demo.aws_ec2.yml
    plugin: amazon.aws.aws_ec2

 Each plugin should document any naming restrictions.
-In addition, the YAML config file must end with the extension ``yml`` or ``yaml`` to be enabled by default via the ``auto`` plugin (otherwise, see the section above on enabling plugins).
+In addition, the YAML config file must end with the extension ``yml`` or ``yaml`` to be enabled by default with the ``auto`` plugin (otherwise, see the section above on enabling plugins).

 After providing any required options, you can view the populated inventory with ``ansible-inventory -i demo.aws_ec2.yml --graph``: